Driver: San Francisco: Development, release, and marketing

 In 2011, Ubisoft confirmed at the time that all of their future games with online functionality would require "Uplay Passport" online pass.
 Driver: San Francisco was the first in line to utilize this feature.
-However, due to misprinted codes, which left players who bought new copies of the game unable to play online, the online pass was waived for the Xbox 360 version.
-A comic book mini-series published by Wildstorm Productions based on the game was released.
+However, due to misprinted codes, which left players who bought new copies are unable to play online, the online pass was waived for the Xbox 360 version.
+A comic book mini-series published by Wildstorm Productions based on it was released.
 The storyline takes place after the events of Driver and before San Francisco, and focuses on Tanner's personal vengeance against Jericho: the mini-series was written by David Lapham and illustrated by Greg Scott.
-The first issue was released in August 2011 and a preview entitled The Pursuit of Nothingness was available on Comic-Con 2010.
+The first issue was released in August 2011 and a preview entitled The Pursuit of Nothingness was available at Comic-Con 2010.

-A collector's edition was also available for the PlayStation 3, Xbox 360, and Microsoft Windows versions of the game for PAL territories only.
+A collector's edition was also available for the PlayStation 3, Xbox 360, and Microsoft Windows versions for PAL territories only.
 The pack includes an 18×9×9 cm replica of a 1970 Dodge Challenger R/T 440 Six Pack, a map of San Francisco detailing the in-game location of the 80 dares scattered across the city, three exclusive in-game cars for multiplayer mode including 1963 Aston Martin DB5, 1972 Lamborghini Miura, and 1966 Shelby Cobra 427, 4 single-player challenges: Mass Chase – a wrongfully accused driver attempts to escape the whole police force of San Francisco and prove his innocence; Relay Race – change car between laps to win race; Russian Hill Racers – race against 3 supercars in the famous district; and Taxi – race against other taxis in Downtown.

-Ubisoft had originally reported that Driver: San Francisco would be released in early 2011, but in August 2010 reported that the game would be delayed to its next fiscal year.
-In April 2011, it was confirmed by the company that the game would arrive in September 2011, however in August it was confirmed by the company that the release of the game on Windows would be delayed by almost a month, being released on 27 September in North America and 30 September in Australia and Europe.
-The game was officially released on 30 August in North America and 2 September in Europe for PlayStation 3, Wii and Xbox 360.
-In March 2012, the game was ported to OS X.
+Ubisoft had originally reported that Driver: San Francisco would be released in early 2011, but in August 2010 reported that it would be delayed to its next fiscal year.
+In April 2011, it was confirmed by the company that it would arrive in September 2011, however in August it was confirmed by the company that the release of the Windows version would be delayed by almost a month, being released on 27 September in North America and 30 September in Australia and Europe.
+It was officially released on 30 August in North America and 2 September in Europe for PlayStation 3, Wii and Xbox 360.
+In March 2012, it was ported to OS X.